 If you replace yourself with a good quality housemate (someone that fits the Student Rooms guidelines) we charge a one-week rent fee.
 This is because we still meet with prospective housemate, check them out through an interview process, check their references, spend time going through a new contract, the house rules, induction etc. It's quite a laborious process, but one which also protects you as a housemate if one of your housemates were faced with a similar situation.
 That is, we will always do our utmost to recruit high calibre - respectful and easy-going housemates.

 If we need to replace you we charge a two-week letting fee which includes advertising.

-You will also be required to continue to pay your rent until the time a new tenant commences a new tenancy - this is irrespective of the date you move out.
+You will also be required to continue to pay your rent and electricity until the time a new tenant commences a new tenancy - this is irrespective of the date you move out.
 With this in mind it makes sense to provide as much notice as possible should you need to break your lease.